From the Classroom to the Chinampas and Back, National Grid Foundation Teach Earth Fellows Share Their Stories

 By Ashley Junger, Earthwatch Science Writer

-Funded by the National Grid Foundation, three Boston Public School teachers recently returned from an Earthwatch expedition Conserving Wetlands and Traditional Agriculture in Mexico.
+Funded by the National Grid Foundation, three Boston Public School teachers participated on the Earthwatch expedition Conserving Wetlands and Traditional Agriculture in Mexico.
 In this blog post, each of the teachers shares their experiences in the field and how they’ll bring their new knowledge back to their classrooms.

 Within the ancient wetlands of Xochimilco, Mexico, reside a number of unique creatures.
 From the native Mexican axolotl salamanders to the colorful migratory birds to the three Boston Public School teachers.
 While these teachers aren’t a permanent presence in the wetlands, their time there has helped to create a better home for the creatures that inhabit this landscape.